How do career treks help students make better career decisions?

 Concluding Thoughts

-Career treks give students something most career resources cannot - direct exposure to how work actually happens.
+Career treks matter because they give students something career resources alone cannot: direct exposure to how work actually happens.

 Career Treks — FAQs